maljoras/FishTracker/README.md

 >> clear ft; % stop background avi recording
 ~~~~

-Fro debugging, stimululus presenter objects can be simulated on
+For debugging, stimululus presenter objects can be simulated on
 simulated fish tracks without the need for calling the
 fish.Tracker.track() method:

 ~~~~
->> fish.helper.stimulusSimulator % to get some help
->> fish.helper.stimulusSimulator('fish.stimulus.PresenterOnlineFlash')
+>> fish.helper.stimulusSimulator('fish.stimulus.PresenterFlash')
 ~~~~